Proper Disposal of Pesticide Waste

 Excess Mixture

-EXCESS MIXTURE is diluted pesticide that is left over in your spray tank after a pesticide application.
+Excess mixture is diluted pesticide that is left over in your spray tank after a pesticide application.
 Avoid the problem of excess mixture; measure and calibrate carefully.
 Fill your spray tank with only the amount required to do the job.
-Don't generate excess mixture.
-If you do, the way to dispose of EXCESS MIXTURE is to use it on a labeled site.
+Do not generate excess mixture.
+If you do, the way to dispose of excess mixture is to use it on a labeled site.
 It usually cannot be stored.

 Excess Product